jonnyz32/UofTFriends/README.md

 Clicking on a chat in the sidebar will open up a corresponding chat view where you can send messages to that group/person.

-Searchbar: Here you can type in a course or program to find other students taking that same course or enrolled in that same program.
+Searchbar: Here you can type in a course, program or student name to find other students matching that course, program, or name.

 Ex: Typing in CSC30, will show all students with courses containing the string CSC30 (CSC309, CSC300,...).